 I'm a little bit of a skeptic when it comes to life coaches in general.
-I've been mentoring people for nearly twenty years and am a life coach myself, but many of the life coaches I've met are…well…let's just say they're not quite all they're hyped up to be.
+I've been mentoring people for nearly twenty years and have done some life coaching myself, but many of the life coaches I've met are…well…let's just say they're not quite all they're hyped up to be.
 That's why when I was invited to take and review a life-coaching certification course from Kain Ramsay earlier this year, I had my reservations.

 Life Coaching Certification Course Review: A Pleasant Surprise

-I was very pleasantly surprised to find that I really enjoyed Kain Ramsay's Life Coaching Certification Program, and got a lot of great material out of it.
-I liked Ramsay's workbook, Balance, so much that I edited it a little (with permission) and am now using it to do initial consultations with my own clients.
+I was very pleasantly surprised to find that I really enjoyed Kain Ramsay's Life Coaching Certification Program and got some great material out of it.
+In addition, I liked Ramsay's workbook, Balance, so much that I edited it a little (with permission) and have used it to do initial consultations with my own clients.
 You can pick up a copy of that workbook by clicking here, or Ramsay's version also comes included with the course.

 I was a little taken off guard by just how much information was in this course.
 The course promised 19.5 hours of video, but it took me more than three months to get through all of the material.
 Granted I was going through the course while working full time and raising 5 kids, but this went way above and beyond what I was expecting.

 Beginning or Advanced Life Coaches Will Benefit From This Course

 Ramsay's style is easy to follow, and he has continued to add a lot of additional material to the course since it was first introduced to answer questions from students.
 Far from a simple seminar on goal setting, this was a course in human psychology.
-Core values, learning styles, workbooks, frameworks, understanding human behavior, communication skills, and yes goal setting, it covered most everything I've come across in my own practice and then some.
+Core values, learning styles, workbooks, frameworks, understanding human behavior, communication skills, and yes, goal setting, this course covered almost everything I've come across in my own practice and then some.